crystal-lang/crystal/_gitbook/syntax_and_semantics/c_bindings/callbacks.md

 The compiler infers this attribute for a method if it invokes a method that is marked as `@[Raises]` or raises (recursively).

 However, some C functions accept callbacks to be executed by other C functions.
-For example, suppose a ficticious library:
+For example, suppose a fictitious library:

 ```crystal
 lib LibFoo